trepel/snowdrop-examples/sportsclub/README.md

         mvn clean package

 JMS integration can be included in the build or not through the messaging profile.
-Running the application on platforms which do not contain the messaging component (such as the web profile) requires disabling the messaging profile as follows:
+Running the application on platforms which do not contain the messaging component (such as AS7 with default standalone.xml configuration) requires disabling the messaging profile as follows:

         mvn clean package "-P!messaging"